p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 By default, Apache allows for a wide variety of cryptographic ciphers to be used in TLS connections.
 Some of these ciphers are legacy offerings that are weak or prone to attack, and shouldn't be used.
-We recommend using the Modern or Intermediate cipher suites outlined by Mozilla (the modern list of ciphers is stronger, but will cause connectivity problems for older platforms like Internet Explorer or Windows XP).
+Dreamhost recommends using the Modern or Intermediate cipher suites outlined by Mozilla (the modern list of ciphers is stronger, but will cause connectivity problems for older platforms like Internet Explorer or Windows XP).
 Additionally, it's recommended that the server prefer